alancriaxyz/instagram-search-tags/README.md

 Contribute
 ==========

-:heart: We love pull requests.
+We love pull requests :heart:

 If you have something you want to add or remove, please open a new pull request.